JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_09/lecture.md

 ```julia
 @assert all(ci.slotnames[i] == new_ci.slotnames[maps.slots[i].id] for i in 1:length(ci.slotnames))  #test that
 ```
 Equipped with that, we start rewriting the code of `foo(x, y)`.
-We start by a small preample, where we assign values of `args...` to `x`, and `y.` For the same of further simplicity, we map the slotnames to either `Core.SlotNumber` or to `Core.SSAValues` which simplifies the rewriting logic a bit.
+We start by a small preample, where we assign values of `args...` to `x`, and `y`.
+For the sake of simplicity, we map the slotnames to either `Core.SlotNumber` or to `Core.SSAValues` which simplifies the rewriting logic a bit.
 ```julia
 newci_no = 0
 for i in 1:length(args)